ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 The above provided an example of a work routing that implements minor changes to a *manager* script, without thorough knowledge or skills in *C#* programming.

-Updating the remaining manager scripts
+Updating the Remaining Manager Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the *manager* script ``SowHarvest_sorghum`` being finalised, we still need to update the remaining three *manager* scripts.
 The remaining updates are much simpler.